 Make weekly, biweekly, or monthly check-ins with employees productive with this customizable Word doc for your one-on-one meeting agendas.

-To keep employees engaged, give them a clear idea of what opportunities lie ahead.
-Without a clear path forward, there’s not too much stopping them from detouring and carving out a new path elsewhere.
+To keep employees retention high, give them a clear idea of what opportunities lie ahead.
+Without a clear path forward, there’s nothing stopping them from detouring and carving out a new path elsewhere.

 How can they grow?
 What new skills can they learn?
 How will they learn those skills?
 What actionable steps will it take for them to get promoted?
 These are all questions you can help answer through a structured employee training program.